BA (Hons) Social Work

 Health and social care workers are the largest proportion of key worker occupations (Office for National Statistics) and the services provided by these workers are vital to society.
 Our stimulating and challenging Social Work degree could be for you if you would like to have a rewarding career that makes a positive contribution to society.
 Our degree combines practical experience with theory, and gives you the professional qualification you need to practise social work and help change people’s lives.

-You’ll be taught by qualified social workers, and members of national and international social work organisations.
+You’ll be taught by qualified social workers and allied professionals, as well as members of national and international social work organisations.
 Our course content draws on the latest knowledge and experience of people working in social work today.
 Social workers are often involved in complex and difficult situations, as well as meaningful work.
 We equip you with the skills you need to successfully deal with the variety of social problems you could encounter in social work.

 For entry onto this highly regarded course, you’ll need to demonstrate some involvement with social work, the care system or a related field prior to starting the degree.
 This can take the form of volunteering or unpaid work.